-In order to comply with schedule C of the UK Combined Code on Corporate Governance, Diageo must make the following information available:
+In order to comply with the UK Corporate Governance Code, Diageo must make the following information available:

 - Summary of Non-Executive Directors' terms and conditions of appointment